THE NIGHT SANTA CAME

 On filling the (White) House with four legged friends!

-So it’s The Night Before Christmas and that’s where it ends…
+T'was the Night Before Christmas and that’s where it ends…